Question: How can I tell the difference between and Reputable breeder and a Puppy Mill?

 The point I am trying to make is that is it not the number of litters that a breeder has in a year or at one time.
 It is the time and care put into each litter that is the key.

-A Puppy Mill is an establishment that will have multiple litters of puppies at one time.
+A Puppy Mill is an establishment that will have up multiply puppies well over 20 puppies for sail at one time.
 They will have multiple breeding dogs some as many as 50 breeding dogs on their property.
-Their dogs will not be well kept some may be thin with visible matt's.
-Their yards will excrement all over and will have a strong smell of poo and urine.
-The do not want you to see this so they will meet you in a parking lot.
+Their dogs will not be well kept some may be thin with visible matts.
+Their yards will have days old excrement all over and will have a strong smell of poo and urine.
+They do not want you to see this so they will meet you in a parking lot.

-They are not active with those dogs and have not AKC, or CAC.
+They are not active with those dogs and do not AKC, or CKC.
 Championships, Grand Championships and/or other titles with those dogs.
 They may or may not have all of the clearances set forth by the parent club.

 They are not knowledgeable about their breeding program and can't tell you about dogs within that pedigree.
 They do not know of issues within their breeding program.
 They will not be honest and upfront about those issues.
 They do not keep up on new information and studies that may affect the breed.